Azhar23S/Hospital_Management_System-SQL_Project/README.md

 Note:

 - This Project is done using <code>MySQL</code>
-- Created Database and Tables are written in Single SQL File and uploaded for user convenience.
+- Created Database and Tables are written in Single SQL File for user convenience.

 <h2>Objectives</h2>